Beatle Bob

-Beatle Bob (born Robert E. Matonis, 12 January 1953) is a well-known figure in the St. Louis, Missouri music scene.
-He is known for his arrhythmic dance moves, Beatles-inspired "mop top" hairstyle and tailored 1960s-style suits.
-He is often seen doing his characteristic dancing at a wide range of concerts including Ani DiFranco, Whiskeytown, Less Than Jake and Chuck Berry, both in the crowd and onstage with the performers.
-His constant presence and dancing is welcomed by some concertgoers and an aggravation to others.
-He has allegedly been to at least one live show every night since Christmas Eve 1996, and seen over 10,000 bands over the last decade.
+Robert E. Matonis (January 12, 1953 – July 27, 2023), better known as Beatle Bob, was an American dancer and a well-known figure in the St. Louis, Missouri music scene.
+He was known for his arrhythmic dance moves, Beatles-inspired "mop top" hairstyle, and tailored 1960s-style suits.
+He was often seen doing his characteristic dancing at a wide range of concerts, both in the crowd and onstage with the performers.
+His constant presence and dancing was welcomed by some concertgoers and an aggravation to others.
+He allegedly went to at least one live show every night from Christmas Eve 1996, and saw over 10,000 bands.

 Early life

-According to a 2000 article in The Riverfront Times, Beatle Bob's real name is Robert Matonis.
-Born in St. Louis in 1953, his parents divorced when he was very young, and he grew up between his mother's house on the South Side of St. Louis, his grandparents' house in Baden, and a nearby Catholic boarding school, Mount Providence (now part of the University of Missouri–St. Louis campus).
+Beatle Bob was born Robert Matonis in St. Louis on January 12, 1953.
+His parents divorced when he was very young.
+He grew up between his mother's house on the South Side of St. Louis, his grandparents' house in Baden, and a nearby Catholic boarding school, Mount Providence (now part of the University of Missouri–St. Louis campus).
 It was at Mount Providence that Matonis acquired the nickname "Beatle Bob".
 One day during sixth-grade geography class, he was reading a Beatles magazine concealed within an open textbook.
 When the nun caught him, she snatched the magazine from him and exclaimed, "That will be enough of that, Beatle Bob!"
 The name stuck.
 In 1966, while at Mount Providence, Matonis and fellow pupil Ed Zachow established a rock & roll newsletter entitled U.S. - the United Saviours.
 After discovering The Beatles at a local record store near his mother's house on Michigan Avenue, Southside Music, Matonis and friends created a Beatles museum in one of their basements and charged visitors to get in.
 As a youth, Matonis was also an autograph hunter.

 After Mount Providence, Matonis attended Augustinian Academy in South St. Louis, and then Southwest High School, graduating in 1971.
 Academic records state that he graduated from the University of Missouri–St. Louis in 1983 with a degree in social work, though Matonis himself has cited 1983 as the date of his graduation.
 According to his employment record, he worked as a loader for the United Parcel Service from 1983 to 1997.

 Matonis first adopted "Beatle Bob" as a nickname in 1980, when he began contributing to the now-defunct music magazine Jet Lag.
 His first review was of a concert by Jan and Dean.